Joseph21-6147/Portal-rendering/README.md

 1. all implementations are built upon the olcPixelGameEngine.h header file by JavidX9 - see: https://github.com/OneLoneCoder/olcPixelGameEngine
 2. for most of the implementations you need some map file.
 I enclosed the Bisqwit map in the repo, but you can use your own if you want.
 Adapt the file name in the code to this end.

+IMPORTANT NOTE: the series is still under construction.
+More implementations will be posted...

 Have fun with it!

 Joseph21